 - MePACS work with you to support your OHS policies

-- 80% of clients with a MePACS duress alarm feel safer at work.
+- 80% of clients with a MePACS lone worker alarm feel safer at work.

 - Over 90% of MePACS Duress clients say they feel more supported by their organisation by offering them a duress alarm

-- A Duress Alarm System can increase staff retention, morale, reduce stress and sick leave.
+- A lone worker alarm system can increase staff retention, morale, reduce stress and sick leave.

-What are the benefits of a MePACS duress device?
+What are the benefits of a MePACS lone worker device?

 - Raising an alert with quick and simple one button activation